Product Disclosures

 - Any limits or rules about the use of or how much drug you can get depends on your plan and/or drug safety considerations.

-- The amount of coverage Cigna allows when you use an out-of-network doctor depends on your plan.
+- The amount of coverage Cigna Healthcare allows when you use an out-of-network doctor depends on your plan.

 - Finally, if it’s medically necessary that you see an out-of-network doctor or use a non-covered drug, you may have the right to appeal.
 This too depends on your plan.